awakenedhaki/masterR/playground/toy_data/README.md

 [link](https://ggplot2.tidyverse.org/articles/ggplot2-specs.html).

 Once you have created your canvas and given it your data and aesthetics, we must then tell `ggplot` what type of plot we want.
-Lets go for a scatter plot.
+Let’s go for a scatter plot.

 ``` r